How Do Merchant Account Fees Work?

 You Can Change Your Fees

 The amount of money you are charged for each transaction doesn’t have to be set in stone.
 If you are working with a merchant account provider that offers only a flat rate pricing model, then you must put aside your negotiations and accept the fee.
 However, for providers that provide the interchange-plus or tiered pricing model, negotiating your card processing fee is very possible.
+Check out here an article about how to change your merchant account.

 Negotiating involves talking to the provider and trying to get either the credit card processing percentage reduced, or getting a lower markup on the plus plan.
 Some providers will even bring both down.
 You have to be wise when negotiating these discounts.
 For example, if you have a company where the purchases are few and far between, but each purchase is for a lot of money, you should try to get the percentage fee down to save money.